Trump to promote opportunity zones on North Carolina visit

-WASHINGTON (AP) — President Donald Trump on Friday will promote economic revitalization in low-income areas on his first trip outside of Washington since he was acquitted in the Senate impeachment trial.
+CHARLOTTE, N.C.
+(AP) — President Donald Trump on Friday will promote economic revitalization in low-income areas on his first trip outside of Washington since he was acquitted in the Senate impeachment trial.

 Before leaving for North Carolina, Trump continued to air grievances about his impeachment ordeal, saying of Democrats: “I think there’s a lot of evil on that side.”
 He also told reporters on the South Lawn before his departure that reports that acting White House chief of staff Mick Mulvaney is on his way out are “false.”

-Trump was scheduled to deliver closing remarks at the North Carolina Opportunity Now Summit at Piedmont Community College in Charlotte.
+Trump arrived in Charlotte to deliver closing remarks at the North Carolina Opportunity Now Summit at Central Piedmont Community College..
 It’s the first in a series of trips the president will be taking to promote opportunity zones, the White House said.

 Trump will spotlight help for thousands of neighborhoods around the country that were designated as opportunity zones under a tax-cut package he signed into law in 2017.
 Tax breaks are provided for certain investments in these lower income areas.